codehubasa/Aurora-Scholarship-Portal/README.md

 Email notifications

 🏁 Final Words
-We loved building AURORA Scholarship Portal!
+I loved building AURORA Scholarship Portal!
 It taught us the power of clean frontend development and how meaningful simple technology can be for solving real-world problems. 🚀
 Huge thanks to the organizers, mentors, and our amazing team for this journey!